silaspe/maths/docs/group_theory.md

 If you know that $\cdot$ loops around every six and $*$ loops around every three, this should make sense.

-More importantly, we just derived what all of the outputs should be for a given input using only one example.
+More importantly, we just derived what all of the outputs should be for a given input using only $1$ example.

 ##### parity